 Media buyers oversee the media buying process, with input from the media planning team.
 With an understanding of marketing goals and target audience preferences given by the media planning team, media buyers execute the actual purchase of the advertisement space.
 A huge part of the media buyer position is negotiating with the sites, networks, and other channels they want ads to appear on.
 They must ensure they are purchasing the correct placements at the correct times, for the correct duration, all within strict budgets.

-Media buyers should also track performance metrics and delivery to ensure the ad is placed in accordance with the agreement and that it is meeting campaign goals.
+Media buyers should also use marketing performance tools to track key performance metrics and delivery to ensure the ad is placed in accordance with the agreement and that it is meeting campaign goals.

 What is the Difference Between Media Buying and Media Planning?

 While media buyers and media planners certainly work closely together, their roles are very different.
-Media planning is the first step.
+In short, media planning is the first step.
 Based on the conclusions and strategies determined by this team, media buyers execute on the media plan – placing the agreed upon ads on the appropriate channels.

 The process of media planning is focused on establishing an audience, conducting market research, establishing a budget, and building out goals.
 Media planners work with their clients to understand who the target audience is for their offering, which channels that audience uses and at what times, and what type of messaging that audience is most likely to engage with.
 With this information the planning team will select which channel they want to purchase ad space on, and for what price.